-An important note about Doctor of Ministry tuition: Once someone has matriculated into a cohort (applied, accepted, and paid the matriculation fee), their tuition is locked while an active participant of that cohort.
-Tuition does not increase for students active in the track to which they were accepted.
+An important note about Doctor of Ministry tuition: once matriculated into a cohort (applied, accepted, and paid the matriculation fee), tuition is locked while someone remains an active participant of that cohort.
+Tuition does not increase for students active in the track to which they matriculated.

-Because your church, or parachurch ministry, will benefit significantly from your studies, consider seeking funding from that institution.
+Your ministry, whether a church or parachurch ministry, will benefit significantly from your studies - you may then consider seeking funding from that institution.
 If you wish, Gordon-Conwell will write to your board to propose this.
 Please e-mail us to request this letter.

 - You may want to ask your church, or parachurch organization, to underwrite all of your tuition costs.
 If your people understand that this is an investment in their own future, they may be willing to take on this expense.

 You may also want to present a plan of shared participation in the costs of a D.Min. education.
 Your people may be willing to help you study by agreeing to a division of the costs, in which both you and they contribute a percentage of the costs of the program.

 - You and your organization agree on the amounts each of you will contribute to the cost.